 Applications will be screened prior to the test dates.
 An official copy of the candidate's collegiate transcript will requested during the final stages of the hiring process.

-Out-of-state lateral candidates must have three years of law enforcement experience to qualify for POST certification under Colorado regulations.
+Out-of-state lateral candidates must qualify for POST certification under Colorado regulations.

 Candidates who do not meet the minimum qualifications will be notified by email.
 Candidates who are eligible to participate in further testing will be advised how to proceed by email.
 The instructions and attached documents will explain the next steps required to participate in testing.
 All documents submitted with an application become the property of the City of Arvada and will not be returned.